promiseer/promiseer/README.md

 ## 👨🏾‍💻 ABOUT ME

-<p>Parmeshawar  is an Fresher Web Developer.
-Knowledgeable in user interface, testing, and debugging processes.
-Bringing forth expertise in design, installation, testing and maintenance of web systems.
-Equipped with a diverse and promising skill-set.
-Proficient in an assortment of technologies, from front-end(HTML5, CSS3, React js and Javascript) to back-end(Node Js, Express Js and PostgreSQL).</p>
+<p>Parmeshawar  is an Fresher Web Developer. have knowledge  front-end(HTML5, CSS3, React js and Javascript) to back-end(Node Js, Express Js and PostgreSQL).</p>

 ## ☎️ CONTACT ME